rafamellonh/AzureMigrate/Cloud/01-Create-infra.md

 ![](/Cloud/img-cloud/cloud-infra09.png)

-* Create peerings, go to the VNET-HUB and select Peerings, after select ADD
+* Create peerings, go to the VNET-HUB and select Peerings, after select ADD.
+Complete with your information and click in ADD.

+* Also create the peering between the VNET-TMP with these same steps

 ![](/Cloud/img-cloud/cloud-infra10.png)